jrrobison1/llm-writer-workshop/README.md

 ## Description

-LLM Writer Workshop is a Python project that simulates a writing workshop with different roles: An writing agents, an editor, a fellow writer, and a publisher publishers.
+LLM Writer Workshop is a Python project that simulates a writing workshop with different roles: A writing agent, an editor, a fellow writer, and a publisher.
 It uses various selectable AI models for different roles, including OpenAI's GPT-4 and GPT-3.5 Turbo; Anthropic's Claude Haiku, Sonnet, and Opus; Google's Gemini; and Mistral's small, medium, and large.

 ![Publisher Feedback](/.images/publisher_feedback.png "Publisher Feedback")